Take Action Now

 SNAP at Risk in Budget Negotiations

 House Budget Committee Chairman Paul Ryan (R-WI-1) proposes to radically alter SNAP.
-As part of the proposed House FY 2015 budget, SNAP funding would be cut by $137 billion over the next ten years.
+In the spring of 2015, the House proposed to cut SNAP funding by $125 billion (34 percent) between 2021 and 2025.
 This would force millions of people out of the program and/or a significant reduction in benefits, which are already low (about $1.40 per meal per person).
+These cuts would come on top of SNAP cuts that have occurred recently or are occurring under current law.
+While the FY 2016 budget resolution in the spring of 2015 did not include cuts to SNAP, the threat still exists in the future.
+Approximately 1 million Americans with average incomes around 19 percent of the poverty level will be cut from SNAP in 2016.
+In 2013, nearly all SNAP recipients experienced a benefit cut averaging 7 percent.
 Although Ryan did not give many details on how these cuts would be implemented, we do know that Ryan would convert SNAP into a block grant program, i.e. a fixed lump sum amount given to states.
 This change would allow states to adjust eligibility and benefits as they see fit while undermining the current system that is both effective in reaching those in need and cutting fraud, waste, and abuse.
 Cuts to SNAP would make it harder for families to pull themselves out of poverty and deep poverty.
 If the cuts were to come solely from eliminating eligibility for categories of currently eligible households or individuals, the Center for Budget and Policy Priorities estimates using Congressional Budget Office data that 10 million people would need to be cut from the program each year.
 If the cuts were to come solely from across-the-board benefit cuts, SNAP benefits would have to be cut by an average of more than $40 per person per month beginning in 2019.
-With this budget plan, the risk of hunger would be substancially increased.
+With this budget plan, the risk of hunger would be substantially increased.
 (See CBPP's state-by-state estimated impact of this proposal.)

 Program Responsiveness and Effectiveness